11 SEPTEMBER 2017

-The RAF’s “larger jets”, he speaks of can only operate into Heathrow and similar military and scheduled airports with much larger runways.
+The RAF’s “larger jets”, he speaks of can only operate into Heathrow and similar military and scheduled airports with much longer runways.

 Changing the status will be good news for the Exchequer, who currently subsidies the airport, the local community with a job and trading requirement, and of course the regions with quick connections to London.
 From a communications point of view it will help the MOD too, offering flights to places within the UK difficult to get to by road or train.

 Sadiq Khan is known to be pragmatic when it comes to London and its airports and should look at Northolt carefully.
 Andrew Boff needs to resign.